 UPB Packet Repeating is a method available to increase the communication reliability of a UPB network by having special devices installed that repeat packets to the rest of the UPB network devices.
-The UPB transmission range (and communication reliability) of a UPB device can be greatly extended by sending a Repeater Packet to a remote Repeater device requesting it to repeat the packet (one or more times) to other UPB devices that are even farther away.
-This method is employed in commercial applications but is not used in residential applications.
-UPB Packet Repeating is also an excellent method to allow UPB communication over a 3-phase powerline (see Figure 7).
+The UPB transmission range (and communication reliability) of a UPB device can be greatly extended by sending a Repeater Packet to a remote Powerline Repeater device requesting it to repeat the packet (one or more times) to other UPB devices that are even farther away.
+This method is employed in commercial applications but is not currently used in residential applications.
+UPB Packet Repeating is also an excellent method to allow UPB communication over a three-phase powerline.